ReginaSherman/ga-project-2/README.md

 ## Requirements

-We'll be evaluating your projects against the following criteria.
-Hard requirements are denoted with the terms **must** or **must not**.
-Optional requirements use the term **may**.
+We'll be evaluating your projects against the following **hard** requirements:

+1. Your app must be a working, interactive, React application.
+2. It must include data from a third-party API.
+3. It must use at least 4 separate components.
+4. It must be deployed to the Web.
+5. It uses flexbox or CSS grid for layout and not floats.
+6. Your project repository must adequately documents your project and includes a line to the deployed app.
+7. You have used git for version control throughout the project.

+Additionally, if your project contains any navigation features, you must use **React Router** for them.

+### Requirements Criteria

+We will determine whether or not you've met the requirements using the following criteria.
+The term **may** refers to optional criteria, while **must** or **must not** are not optional.

 #### Your app must:
 - [ ] **Be a working, interactive, React application.**
-  - [ ] It must only use React for DOM manipulation.
+  - It must only use React for DOM manipulation.
-  - [ ] It must not produce errors or console logs when used.
+  - It must not produce errors or console logs when used.
-  - [ ] It must not display any non-functional actions (_e.g._, buttons or links that do not work).
+  - It must not display any non-functional actions (_e.g._, buttons or links that do not work).
-  - [ ] It must not be dependent upon or cause the page to refresh (it must be a SPA).
+  - It must not be dependent upon or cause the page to refresh (it must be a SPA).
-  - [ ] It must include at least two interactive features (_e.g._, the user can switch views to see more detail).
+  - It must include at least two interactive features (_e.g._, the user can switch views to see more detail).
-  - [ ] It must not contain any JavaScript alerts.
+  - It must not contain any JavaScript alerts.
-  - [ ] It must be properly indented and written with semantic, camelCase JavaScript and JSX.
-  - [ ] It must be free from extraneous `create-react-app` files or code.
-Specifically, you must remove the preloaded logo.svg and unused App.css style declarations.
+  - It should be free from extraneous `create-react-app` files or code.
+Specifically, you should remove the preloaded logo.svg and unused App.css style declarations.
-  - [ ] It may include Jest unit tests.
+  - It may include Jest unit tests.
 - [ ] **Include data from a third-party API.**
-  - [ ] It must contain at least one request to an API
+  - It must contain at least one request to an API.
-  - [ ] You must use an environment variable to store any API keys if keys are required to make requests to the API you choose.
-(We will review this process with you.)
+  - You must use an environment variable to store any API keys if keys are required to make requests to the API you choose.  (_see_ [Storing API Keys Outside of Github](project-setup-and-deployment-guide.md#storing-api-keys-outside-of-github))
-  - [ ] Your API requests **must be made over https**.
+  - Your API requests **must be made over https**.
 Not all APIs support https (most do).
 Make sure that the API you use has a url that begins with **`https://` not `http://`**.
-  - [ ] Each request must handle errors by displaying a message to the user and must not log the error to the console.
+  - Each request must handle errors by displaying a message to the user and must not log the error to the console.
-  - [ ] The data returned from the API must be used in the application.
+  - The data returned from the API must be used in the application.
-- [ ] **Use React Router.**
-    - [ ] It must use React Router for navigation.
-    - [ ] It must not depend soley on the browser's navigation buttons.
 - [ ] **Have at least 4 separate components.**
-  - [ ] It must use stateless and stateful components appropriately.
-  - [ ]  It may use class-based components or hooks for stateful components.
+  - It may use class-based components or hooks for stateful components.
+  - It should use stateless (function) and stateful (class) components appropriately.
 - [ ] **Be deployed to the Web.**
-  - [ ] It must be accessible as an application on the Web (_see_ [Deploying React Apps on Heroku](project-setup-and-deployment-guide.md)).
+  - It must be accessible as an application on the Web. (_see_ [Deploying React Apps on Heroku](project-setup-and-deployment-guide.md#deploying-react-apps-on-heroku))
-  - [ ] It must separately have a public **GitHub** repository containing your code.
+  - It must separately have a public **GitHub** repository containing your code.
-  - [ ] You must not commit your API keys to Github. (_see_ [Storing Your APIs Key](project-setup-and-deployment-guide.md))
+  - You must not commit your API keys to Github. (_see_ [Storing API Keys Outside of Github](project-setup-and-deployment-guide.md#storing-api-keys-outside-of-github))
 - [ ] **Use Flexbox or CSS Grid for layouts.**
-  - [ ] It must not use floats for layout or depend solely upon positioning elements with fixed or absolute position.
+  - It must not use floats for layout or depend solely upon positioning elements with fixed or absolute position.
-  - [ ] It may incorporate a component library or styling framework.
+  - It may incorporate a component library or styling framework.
 - [ ] **Be adequately documented on Github.**
-  - [ ] Your Github repository must contain a brief description and link to the deployed application in the "website" section at the top of the Code tab.
+  - Your Github repository must contain a brief description and link to the deployed application in the "website" section at the top of the Code tab.
-  - [ ] Your Github repository must contain a README.md file for documentation that is properly formatted using [Github flavored markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+  - Your Github repository must contain a README.md file for documentation that is properly formatted using [Github flavored markdown](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
-  - [ ] Your Github repository  README.md must include the following sections:
+  - Your Github repository  README.md must include the following sections:
     - [ ] **Description:** Describe at a high level what your project is and the motivation for the project (_i.e._, what problem(s) your projects solves) and includes a **screenshot** of the application in the browser.
     - [ ] **Technologies Used:** A list of the languages, libraries and frameworks used in your application.
     - [ ] **Getting Started/Installation Instructions:** This would likely describe how to use the application and the steps to fork, clone and run the application.
     - [ ] **Contribution Guidelines:** This section should offer guidance on where and how users can contribute to your code, identify bugs, and propose improvements.
 - [ ] **Use git for version control.**
-  - [ ] Your project must contain frequent, cohesive commits dating back to the **first day** of the project week.
+  - Your project must contain frequent, cohesive commits dating back to the **first day** of the project week.
+- [ ] **Use React Router for navigation (_as needed_).**
+    - If your app has navigation features, it must use React Router for the navigation.
+    - It should not depend solely on the browser's navigation buttons.

 > ### :triangular_flag_on_post: IMPORTANT:
 > To be clear,  **your app should be built in your own Github repository**.
 That means that you must create a new repo on your Github account.
 DO NOT build your app in this repository.